 We always strive to give our families the very best pictures possible.
 Sometimes it is more difficult than others to obtain amazing photos depending on the baby’s position.
-If baby is comfortably resting in an unfavorable position and refuses to be disturbed, we will gladly try again in an hour or so when he/she has changed positions.
+If baby is comfortably resting in an unfavorable position and refuses to be disturbed, we will gladly try again when he/she has changed positions.
 Please remember, every baby scans differently depending on his/her position, how far along mom is and how much fluid surrounds the baby.
 To ensure the best quality pictures possible, we recommend that mom drink 64-80 ounces of water daily for 5-7 days prior to the ultrasound.

 Is there anything I can do to improve the quality of our images?